konsumer/wui/README.md

 ### running

 * Run `npm run build` to build complete zips for all supported platforms.
-* Run `npm start` to run the runtime in the background, and open your web-view in a browser for development.
+* Run `npm start` to run the runtime in the background, and open your live-reloading web-view in a browser for development.

 ### API